 - when and how it will take effect

-- for how long it will take effect, if it's a temporary change
+- for how long it will last, if it's a temporary change

 - who employees should talk with if they have any questions or concerns

 The best way to communicate with employees about this will depend on the circumstances, for example:

 - how many people are affected by the change